matthinz/browser-api/README.md

 # browser-api

-An HTTP API that drives a web browser.
+This repo hosts a small Node.js app that provides an HTTP API for controlling a web browser.